yeokm1/dvfs/README.md

 dvfs-odroid
 ===========

-A C++ native Android app that does dynamic frequency scaling to achieve a target frames-per-second (FPS).
+A C++ native Android program that does dynamic frequency scaling to achieve a target frames-per-second (FPS).
 FPS is provided via command line arguments.
 Has been tested to work only on Nexus 5 and Odroid-XU.

 Designed to work with the frontend app [here](https://github.com/yeokm1/dvfsapp/).